 What is Window Film?

 Well, there’s a clue in the name – window film of any sort of a thin film which is applied to windows for a variety of purposes.
-There are quite a number of materials which can be used to make or affect the functioning of window film, but primarily the film is made of metals.
-Older films tended to use dyes to achieve their effects, but modern technology has created films which don’t need dyes.
+There are quite a number of materials that can be used to make or affect the functioning of window film, but primarily the film is made of metals.
+Older films tended to use dyes to achieve their effects, but modern technology has created films that don’t need dyes.
 In addition, although scratches are still possible, modern films are quite a bit more robust than older ones so those problems are much less common.
-Modern metalized window films can be tinted or clear, and can be designed to perform all kinds of roles for both the home and the business.
+Modern metalized window films can be tinted or clear and can be designed to perform all kinds of roles for both the home and the business.

 Uses and Utility

 But why would you want a clear window film?
 Wouldn’t that just be the same as having your regular window without anything on it?
-Actually that’s not the case at all and clear window film has quite a number of uses, all without any tinting required.
+Actually, that’s not the case at all and clear window film has quite a number of uses, all without any tinting required.

 First and foremost for many customers is the ability of a particular type of film, called spectrally selective films, to let in visible light whilst blocking almost all UV rays and the majority of the heat that comes through the window.
 This has huge benefits.
 First of all, UV rays are themselves harmful so blocking them is good for your skin especially.
-Second, by reducing the amount of heat which gets into a building, the requirements for your cooling systems are reduced.
-Over the long term this can save you a considerable amount of money on power bills.
+Second, by reducing the amount of heat that gets into a building, the requirements for your cooling systems are reduced.
+Over the long term, this can save you a considerable amount of money on power bills.
 Third, reducing UV significantly reduces the problems of fading caused by sunlight, so clear window film can keep your furniture and art safe without compromising the lighting.

 Window films have been designed for other purposes as well.
-One popular version of clear window film is one which is intended as an anti-graffiti measure.
-Specially designed films make it very easy to wash off graffiti which is sprayed onto them, meaning the damage done by this form of vandalism can be cleaned away with the minimum of trouble.
+One popular version of clear window film is one that is intended as an anti-graffiti measure.
+Specially designed films make it very easy to wash off graffiti that is sprayed onto them, meaning the damage done by this form of vandalism can be cleaned away with the minimum of trouble.
 Even in those uncommon occasions where graffiti cannot be cleaned from the film, it’s far easier and cheaper to remove and replace window film than the window itself.

 Finally, another important application of clear window film is in providing safety and security.
 Safety film adheres to the window in such a fashion that, if the window is shattered, the shards will remain in place on the film rather than scattering across the floor.
-This is easier to clean and replaced as well as much safer, and the effect of striking a window only to find it doesn’t yield will deter many prospective intruders, and the toughness granted by safety film will make your windows able to withstand even repeated, violent strikes.
+This is easier to clean and replaced as well as much safer, and the effect of striking a window only to find it doesn’t yield will deter many prospective intruders, and the toughness granted by safety film will make your windows able to withstand even repeated violent strikes.